colinzhu/business-rule-engine/README.md

 ### Rule Config

+- Rule Config is NOT Rule, it's the metadata to be used when defining a Rule
 - Usually the business rules are stored as a table in Excel / CSV.
   This CSV is treated as a **Rule Config**
   When parsing the CSV, one record can be read as: